DuPage County Immigration and Removal Attorneys

 During the deportation/removal process, non-U.S. Citizens are able to present their case at their Individual Hearing.
 Also known as the Merits Hearing, the Individual Calendar Hearing is essentially a trial on the merits of the case the government has against you.
 This hearing is usually scheduled at your Master Calendar Hearing and is your primary opportunity to defend the allegations against you.
 Preparation for your hearing is essential, and it is best to be represented by an immigration attorney with particular experience in criminal defense.

-At Mevorah Law Offices LLC, we have in-depth experience with Individual Hearings and other matters related to immigration in Chicago and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we have in-depth experience with Individual Hearings and other matters related to immigration in Chicago and throughout Northern Illinois.
 Our award-winning lawyers frequently represent clients before USCIS and ICE for ICE detention/detainers, ICE Holds, Immigration Bonds, removal hearings, and all other types of criminal issues and immigration.
 We have former prosecutors and former public defenders on our team with extensive knowledge of the inner workings of the state and federal judicial system.
 We understand how immigration and criminal law intertwine, and we put this experience to work to give our clients the skilled representation they deserve.

 Preparing for Your Individual Hearing